 |11||Military training||VR helps simulate different situations for training soldiers on how to respond in different situations.
 Training without putting them in danger while saving costs.|

 |12||Advertising||VR immersive ads are very effective in and as part of an overall marketing campaign.|

 Click here for The Survios Virtual Reality Game Demo

 Gaming is probably the oldest and most mature application of virtual reality.
 For instance, the revenue and its future forecast for VR gaming have been rising, expected to rise to beyond $45 billion in 2025.
-Even VR gaming is hard to differentiate with some medical and training VR applications.
+Even VR gaming is hard to differentiate from some medical and training VR applications.

 Click here to see the Iron Man VR demo

 The below image shows that the user explores scenes in the Half-Life Alyx VR game: